FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Adjourned Full Meeting of Limerick City and County Council - 28th September 2017.md

 2016 - 3 loans approved (including 1 Tenant Purchase).

-2017 to date - 10 loans approved (including 4 tenant purchase).---
+2017 to date - 10 loans approved (including 4 tenant purchase).
+---
 8

 2014 - 6 loans drawn down (4 of which approved in 2013).